jyojay/MONU_Project_4/README.md

 ## Toolkit
 - Python (pandas, pathlib, matplotlib, numpy, seaborn, Scikit-learn, nltk, spacy)
 - Flask for web application backend
-- Tableau for advanced data visualizations
+- Tableau for advanced data visualizations and data analysis
 - HTML, Javascript for frontend web development

 ------------------------------------------- TO BE UPDATED BY EVERYONE -------------------------------------------